Arthur Hunter Palmer: Early life

-Palmer was educated at Youghal Grammar School and by a private tutor in Dublin.
-He emigrated to New South Wales in 1838, arriving in Sydney on the City of Edinburgh.
+Palmer attended Youghal Grammar School and was taught by a private tutor in Dublin.
+In 1838 he emigrated to New South Wales, arriving in Sydney on the City of Edinburgh.
 Palmer worked for many years for Henry Cary Dangar on his New England stations, eventually becoming general manager of all Dangar's holdings.
 Palmer went to Queensland and took up pastoral runs in the Belyando River valley which he called Beaufort Station.
 He began acting as a magistrate in 1865.

 Politics

 In 1866, Palmer was elected to Parliament as member for Port Curtis in the Legislative Assembly of Queensland.
-On 2 August 1867 he became Colonial Secretary and Secretary for Public Works in the R. R. Mackenzie ministry, and in September 1868 Secretary for Public Lands.
-Mackenzie resigned on 25 November 1868 and Palmer went into opposition.
-On 3 May 1870 Palmer became Premier and Colonial Secretary, and in July 1873 Secretary for Public Works.
 Palmer's ministry was defeated on 6 January 1874.
 According to the Australian Dictionary of Biography, "Palmer cannot be said to have been instrumental in producing much legislation".
 However, his ministry was known for his cohesiveness, an atypical quality in the colonial period, and it survived two general elections.
 During an economic depression in 1870, Palmer authorised a civil-service retrenchment, which proved unpopular.
 Successful bills included the Electoral Redistribution Act, which divided the colony into single-member electoral districts based on population, and the Homestead Areas Act, which divided large pastoral leases into smaller areas of land.

-Palmer was Colonial Secretary and Secretary for Public Instruction in the McIlwraith ministry which came into power in January 1879, but resigned these positions on 24 December 1881 to become President of the Queensland Legislative Council.
-Palmer remained in that position until his death.
+Palmer became Colonial Secretary and Secretary for Public Instruction in January 1879.
+On 24 December 1881 he became President of the Queensland Legislative Council, a position that he retained until his death.

 Palmer served as Administrator (deputy to the Governor) from 2 May 1883 to 6 November 1883, from 20 April 1886 to 12 December 1886, from 9 October 1888 to 1 May 1889, and from 16 November 1890 to 6 May 1891.
 He also served as Lieutenant-Governor of Queensland from 15 November 1895 to 9 April 1896.